 NOTE: New user registrations can be requested via the Contact page as the open registration period for the Spring semester is now closed.

-Founded in 2006, the Cornell Electroacoustic Music Center (CEMC) provides a place for experimental music creation and production as well as a forum for research into emerging creative technologies.
-CEMC continues Cornell's deep historical roots in electronic music, providing an environment of creativity and exploration, inciting students and faculty composers, DJ's, performers, and scholars to investigate into new interfaces, paradigms, and sound worlds.
+Founded in 2006 by composer Kevin Ernste, the Cornell Electroacoustic Music Center (CEMC) provides a place for experimental music creation and production as well as a forum for research into emerging creative technologies.
+CEMC continues Cornell’s deep historical roots in electronic music, providing an environment of creativity and exploration, inciting students and faculty composers, performers, and scholars to investigate into new musical paradigms and sound worlds.
 The Center is, therefore, primarily a place of openness, an outgrowth of the diversity of interests at Cornell as a whole.
-The Center's mission is to widen the perspective of what is available, looking toward helping students develop their own artist toolkits.
+The Center’s mission is to widen the perspective of what is available, looking toward helping students develop their own artist toolkits.

-CEMC's facilities include five studios--one primarily multichannel studio and four workstations, a 14-station teaching lab, as well as several roving performance and field recording systems including a state-of-the-art multichannel rig and a cubic array for installations and research.
+CEMC’s facilities include five studios–one primarily multichannel studio and four workstations, a 14-station teaching lab, as well as several roving performance and field recording systems including a state-of-the-art multichannel rig and a cubic array for installations and research.
 See studios for more details.